Black Adam: The Power of Shazam!: revised origin

-Black Adam is reintroduced to the DC Universe in The Power of Shazam! graphic novel by Jerry Ordway in 1994 (an earlier Post-Crisis version of the character appeared in Shazam!: The New Beginning and War of the Gods, but these appearances are not considered canonical).
+Black Adam is reintroduced to the DC Universe in The Power of Shazam! graphic novel by Jerry Ordway in 1994 (an earlier Post-Crisis version of the character appeared in Shazam!: The New Beginning but this appearance is not considered canonical).
 In that story and the subsequent Power of Shazam! ongoing series, Adam is a deadly and evil adversary for Captain Marvel.

-In this revised origin, Teth-Adam was born on September 11, 1279, BC.
-Teth-Adam is the son of the ancient Egyptian Pharaoh Ramesses II, and impresses one of the high priests, the wizard Shazam, with his good deeds.
-The wizard gives Teth-Adam the power to become the superhero the Mighty Adam by speaking the name "Shazam", an acronym for the Mighty Adam's powers: the stamina of Shu, the swiftness of Heru (Horus), the strength of Amon, the wisdom of Zehuti (Thoth), the power of Aton, and the courage of Mehen.
+In this revised origin, Teth-Adam was born on September 11, 1279 BC as a son of the ancient Egyptian Pharaoh Ramesses II.
+Teth-Adam impresses one of the high priests, the wizard Shazam, with his good deeds.
+The young man is chosen to become the hero "Mighty Adam" by speaking the name "Shazam", an acronym for the gods who give him power: the stamina of Shu, the swiftness of Heru (Horus), the strength of Amon, the wisdom of Zehuti (Thoth), the power of Aton, and the courage of Mehen.
 He does not draw powers from Shazam due to the demoness Blaze making a deal with the Egyptian god Set.

-The Mighty Adam serves as Egypt's champion for many centuries but becomes corrupted by the charms of a mysterious woman, revealed to be Shazam's evil daughter Blaze in disguise.
-The bewitched Adam is convinced that he and his mistress should rule Egypt, so he kills the Pharaoh and appoints himself ruler.
-Shazam learns of this and strips Adam of his powers, encasing them in a mystical scarab necklace.
+The Mighty Adam serves as Egypt's champion for many centuries until he falls under the influence of Blaze.
+The bewitched Adam storms the palace of the pharaoh, murdering him and his entire court, and declares himself ruler.
+The wizard learns of this and strips Adam of his powers, encasing them in a mystical scarab necklace.
 Adam's depowered body rapidly experiences the aging process that the magic had staved off, and the former hero withers away into a dried cadaver in seconds.

-Shazam buries both the body and the scarab in the tomb of Ramesses II, where he plans for it to remain for all eternity.
+Shazam buries both the body and the scarab in Ramesses' tomb, where he plans for it to remain for all eternity.
 In death, the former hero is referred to as "Khem-Adam" ("Black Adam").
 Disillusioned by what he perceived as Adam's betrayal, Shazam waits several millennia before appointing a second champion to fight evil in his name.